MetPX/sarracenia/doc/sr_post.1.rst

 It is a comma separated string.
 Valid checksum flags are ::

     [0|n|d|c=<scriptname>]
-    where 0 : no checksum... value in post is 0 n : do checksum on filename
+    where 0 : no checksum... value in post is random integer (for load balancing purposes.) n : do checksum on filename
           d : do md5sum on file content